Rental, utility assistance available through local agency

 Eligible clients should meet the following criteria:

-- The household has a household income at or below 80% of area median income.
+- The household has a household income at or below 80% of the area median income

 Those applying for help should be prepared to show past-due account information and/or landlord information.